Property: Modern philosophy

-Karl Marx
+Karl Marx notes that under Feudal Law, peasants were legally entitled to their land as the aristocracy was to its manors.
 Section VIII, "Primitive Accumulation" of Capital involves a critique of Liberal Theories of property rights.
-Marx notes that under Feudal Law, peasants were legally entitled to their land as the aristocracy was to its manors.
 Marx cites several historical events in which large numbers of the peasantry were removed from their lands, then seized by the nobility.
 This seized land was then used for commercial ventures (sheep herding).
 Marx sees this "Primitive Accumulation" as integral to the creation of English Capitalism.
 This event created a sizeable un-landed class that had to work for wages to survive.
 Marx asserts that liberal theories of property are "idyllic" fairy tales that hide a violent historical process.

-Charles Comte: legitimate origin of property

 Charles Comte, in "Traité de la propriété" (1834), attempted to justify the legitimacy of private property in response to the Bourbon Restoration.
 According to David Hart, Comte had three main points: "firstly, that interference by the state over the centuries in property ownership has had dire consequences for justice as well as for economic productivity; secondly, that property is legitimate when it emerges in such a way as not to harm anyone; and thirdly, that historically some, but by no means all, property which has evolved has done so legitimately, with the implication that the present distribution of property is a complex mixture of legitimately and illegitimately held titles."

 Comte, as Proudhon later did, rejected Roman legal tradition with its toleration of slavery.
 Instead, he posited a communal "national" property consisting of non-scarce goods, such as land in ancient hunter-gatherer societies.
 Since agriculture was so much more efficient than hunting and gathering, private property appropriated by someone for farming left remaining hunter-gatherers with more land per person and hence did not harm them.
 Thus this type of land appropriation did not violate the Lockean proviso – there was "still enough, and as good left."
 Later theorists would use Comte's analysis in response to the socialist critique of property.